Friday, October 31, 2025

-On July 25, 2025, at approximately 10:20 pm, officers responded to a shooting in the 13200 block of Laurel Bowie Road in the unincorporated section of Laurel.
-Officers located Askew in the roadway near the shooting scene, suffering from gunshot wound(s).
-He died on the scene.
+On October 31, 2025, at approximately 12:40 am, officers responded to the 3300 block of Bladensburg Road for a collision involving a pedestrian.
+Officers located the victim in the roadway suffering from trauma.
+He died at the scene.

-Callers wishing to remain anonymous may call Crime Solvers at 1-866-411-TIPS (8477), go online at www.pgcrimesolvers.com, or use the “P3 Tips” mobile app (search “P3 Tips” in the Apple Store or Google Play to download the app onto your mobile device).
-Please refer to case number 25-0040942.
+Anyone with information is asked to contact Crime Solvers online at www.pgcrimesolvers.com, the “P3 Tips” mobile app (search “P3 Tips” in the Apple Store or Google Play to download the app onto your mobile device), or call 1-866-411-TIPS (8477).
+You can remain anonymous.
+Please refer to case number 25-0060675.

 If you would prefer to translate this release into another language, please find the translation window on the right side of this webpage.
 Please select your preferred language from the available list.